ThaTechMaestro/rev-moderation-api/readme.md

 # Rev Moderation API

-A Python-based tool for testing OpenAI's content moderation API.
+Testing OpenAI's content moderation API.
 This project provides a framework for evaluating the effectiveness of OpenAI's moderation system by processing predefined prompts and analyzing the results.

 ## Features

 - Processes multiple prompts with optional labels
 - Uses OpenAI's latest moderation model
-- Saves results in JSON format with timestamps
+- Saves results in json format
-- Supports environment-based API key configuration

 ## Setup